South Florida Bulls men's basketball: Big East years

 USF's second to last year in Conference USA and first under new coach Robert McCullum would give them 20 losses for the first time since 1988–89, a streak that lasted 15 years.
 Their last year before joining the Big East was somewhat better at 14–16.

 The University of South Florida received an invitation to join the Big East to counteract Boston College, Miami, and ironically for former Bulls coach Seth Greenberg, Virginia Tech leaving for the Atlantic Coast Conference.
 The basketball team's first season in the new conference was marked by their second 20 loss season in three years, going 7–22.
 They went an abysmal 1–15 against Big East foes, last place in the conference.
 In what would be McCullum's last year as head coach, the Bulls went 12–18 in 2006–07 and nearly finished last in the conference again.
 Athletic Director Lee Roy Selmon fired McCullum, whose four teams went a total of 40–76 and 10–54 in conference games.
 In 2007, former player Tony Grier authored "A Raging Bull" Chasing the Big Time, the only comprehensive overview of the rapid rise of the basketball program and sports in general at USF.

 The Bulls would go on to hire former Arkansas coach Stan Heath, and yet again came dangerously close to losing 20 games in 2007–08.
 The next year USF picked up a third 20 loss season in six years with a 9–22 record.
-The lone bright spot of the year was their first ever win against a top 10 opponent, defeating No. 8 Marquette by one point on February 6, 2009.
-Coach Heath shined on the hot seat the next season, bringing the school its first 20 win season in 20 years and making the 2010 NIT, though they lost in the first round of their first postseason appearance since 2002 to NC State.
+The lone bright spot of the year was their first win against a top 10 opponent, defeating No. 8 Marquette by one point on February 6, 2009.
+Coach Heath shined on the hot seat the next season, bringing the school its first 20 win season in 20 years, receiving votes in the AP Poll for the first time in team history, and making the 2010 NIT, though they lost in the first round of their first postseason appearance since 2002 to NC State.
 It was the second time the Bulls had gone from 20 losses to 20 wins in a single season, and they would do it again two years later.